keelback-code/wwww/SEO_MKTG_README.md

 How can you make the information easy to understand?
 Intuitive and clear design, high quality clear images, clear and descriptive titles, product description is informative, simple payment process, simple signup/login/logout process
 How can you demonstrate expertise, authoritativeness and trustworthiness in your content?
-FAQs (delivery, returns, how do custom orders work), reviews, terms and conditions Would there be other pages within your own site you could link to from your chosen page?
+FAQs (delivery, returns), terms and conditions
+Would there be other pages within your own site you could link to from your chosen page?
 Home page, nav bar, custom page would also link back to primary shop page Are there opportunities to link back to external websites that already rank highly on Google?